 A compelling argument in the case is the contribution Queenstown in particular makes to New Zealand's overall GDP.
-International visitors who come to New Zealand because of Queenstown spend up to \$1.74 billion nationally, meaning Queenstown and its surrounds are critical to the ongoing health of New Zealand Inc. If the funding is not provided in some form (QLDC considers this funding could be achieved through some form of visitor tax or levy although at the moment it is not possible to do so under current legislation) then the Queenstown experience (in the first instance) will start to compromise the New Zealand visitor experience and worse. negatively impact our communities.
+International visitors who come to New Zealand because of Queenstown spend up to \$1.74 billion nationally. meaning Queenstown and its surrounds are critical to the ongoing health of New Zealand Inc. If the funding is not provided in some form (QLDC considers this funding could be achieved through some form of visitor tax or levy although at the moment it is not possible to do so under current legislation) then the Queenstown experience (in the first instance) will start to compromise the New Zealand visitor experience and worse, negatively impact our communities.
 Our communities and this Council cannot afford to continue to stay ahead of these challenges, alone.
 A fair balance must be struck.

 As outlined, growth has seen the projected capital expenditure much higher than previously forecast.
-The 2015-2025 Ten Year Plan forecast \$380M, this plan shows a 161% increase to \$990M.
+The 2015-2025 Ten Year Plan forecast \$380 million, the draft plan shows a 156% increase to \$976 million.

-This reflects a major shift from a Council delivering 'just in time'
+This reflects a major shift from a Council delivering 'just in time' reactive infrastructure to a Council that is planning strategically to manage growth.